Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Ferrule-based compact sample fixture

 \section{Ferrule-based compact sample fixture}

-In optical measurements including MOKE measurements, one of the most important preparation is to shine the light properly to the sample and to couple the light from the sample efficiently to the photodetector.
-In previous pulse-field MOKE studies, ordinary free-space optics are used and sample coupling was achieved by precise alignment of the optical path using lens and mirrors~\cite{Chen2013.Measurement.46.52,Lin2017.ChinJPhys.55.698}.
+In optical measurements, including MOKE measurements, it is important to ensure a proper illumination of the sample and, further, to achieve optimal coupling of light reflected from the sample into the photodetector.
+In previous pulse-field MOKE studies, ordinary free-space optics were used and sample coupling was achieved by precise alignment of the optical path using lenses and mirrors~\cite{Chen2013.Measurement.46.52,Lin2017.ChinJPhys.55.698}.
 Extensions of such free-space-based MOKE measurements to higher fields or to lower temperatures are not straightforward.

-Instead of free-space optics, we intend to use fiber-based loop-less Sagnac interferometer for pulse-field MOKE measurements.
-In previous MOKE studies using the loop-less Sagnac interferometer in DC fields, various setups, such as miniature tripod structures, have been used, so that the light reflected from the sample is coupled back to the PM fiber~\cite{Xia2008.PhDthesis, Hu2023.arXiv2208.08036,Wang2024.PhysRevMaterials.8.014202}.
+Instead of free-space optics, we intend to use a fiber-based loop-less Sagnac interferometer for pulse-field MOKE measurements.
+In previous MOKE studies using the loop-less Sagnac interferometer in DC fields, various setups, such as miniature tripod structures, have been used, so that the light reflected from the sample is coupled back to the polarization-maintaining (PM) fiber~\cite{Xia2008.PhDthesis, Hu2023.arXiv2208.08036,Wang2024.PhysRevMaterials.8.014202}.
 Nevertheless, such setups are generally too large to be placed in small bores (with diameters typically less than $\phi 10$~mm) of pulse-field magnets~\cite{Nakamura2018.RevSciInstrum.89.095106,Ikeda2024.JApplPhys.136.175902}.
-Also, in pulsed magnetic fields, strong and short field pulse can cause vibrations in the setup, which would disturb the optical coupling.
-In addition, because pulsed field generates Eddy currents in metallic parts, it is important to avoid highly conductive metals in the setup.
+In addition, under pulsed magnetic fields, a short and strong field pulse can cause vibrations in the setup, which would disturb the optical coupling.
+In addition, because a pulsed field generates Eddy currents in metallic parts, it is important to avoid highly conductive metals in the setup.
 Thus, it was necessary to invent a new compact, stable, and non-metallic setup.